14 FAM 720

 (followed by C for contractor or G for grant)

 Washington, DC 20523

 c.
-Correspondence from the contractor’s location abroad to the U.S. Government agency’s domestic location must be given to the U.S. Government agency’s office at post for pouch transmission to Washington.
-All correspondence must originate from the U.S. Government agency’s office at post abroad, have the return address of the U.S. Government agency, and be addressed to the U.S. Government agency’s domestic office, or to any domestic address if appropriate postage is affixed.
+Correspondence from the contractor’s location abroad to the U.S. Government agency’s domestic location must be given to the U.S. Government agency’s office at post for pouch transmission to Washington, DC.
+All correspondence must originate from the U.S. Government agency’s office at post abroad, must have the return address of the U.S. Government agency, and must be addressed to the U.S. Government agency’s domestic office, or to any domestic address if appropriate postage is affixed to the item(s).

 d.
 Official mail of institutional contractors is limited to letters and flats with a maximum weight of two (2) pounds.
 Agencies may authorize personal letters and flats up to a maximum weight of two (2) pounds.
 Institutional contractors are not authorized to receive merchandise, parcels, magazines, or newspapers in the pouch channel.